-- Overcoming the effects of impediments to fair housing choice that were identified in the City of Austin's Fair Housing Analysis (2000 and 2009); - Remedying discrimination in housing; and - Promoting fair housing rights and fair housing choice.
+- Overcoming the effects of impediments to fair housing choice that were identified in the Central Texas Fair Housing Assessment (2019); - Remedying discrimination in housing; and - Promoting fair housing rights and fair housing choice.

 What follows is information on the actions that the Housing Authority of the City of Austin takes to affirmatively further fair housing.